nxvhm/vagrant-elk-dev/README.md

 *Required Vagrant version >= 1.9.6*

-After boot and provision Elastcisearch should be available on the host machine on localhost:9200 After boot and provision Kibana should be available on the host machine on  localhost:5601
+After boot and provision Elastcisearch should be available on the host machine on localhost:9200 and Kibana should be available on localhost:5601

 ## Software installed
 Java Runtime Environment